marcoagostinelli/eCommerceProject/eCommerce Project Proposal.md

 Arshjit's features:

-1. Seller: view how much of each product has been sold
+1. Seller: update your product quantity
 2. Seller: view how much inventory is left for a product
-3. User: leave a rating on a product [^2]
+3. User: Remove a product from cart
 4. User: input payment details
 5. User: input shipping details
 6. User: filtering products [^3]